March 5, 1775 Events

-The American Revolution is only 6 weeks away.
+The first day of the American Revolution is only 6 weeks away.

 Dr. Joseph Warren, beloved Boston physician, prominent patriot, and committed Sons of Liberty member, arrives at the Old South Meeting House.

 Dramatically dressed in a symbolic white toga - the attire of a free-born Roman man - Dr. Warren delivers the annual Boston Massacre oration.

 He speaks about freedom from tyranny - concepts that he learned about while at Boston Latin School and Harvard College.

 Applause thunders when he finishes, and the Redcoats in attendance are not pleased.

 The Massachusetts Provincial Congress meets secretly in Concord, Massachusetts with John Hancock and Sam Adams, as the American Revolution looms near.

 General Thomas Gage, British Governor of Massachusetts, receives orders to destroy the rebel colonists’ stockpiled weapons in Concord.
 He targets Samuel Adams and John Hancock for arrest.

 Although Gage strives for secrecy, Patriots observe his every move and communicate with each other through pre-planned codes.